Last Updated on 10th March 2025

 Because we are so experienced in this niche area of law, we trust our judgment sufficiently to be able to offer No Win, No Fee funding, and our specialist lawyers will be happy to consider whether your case is eligible for this popular form of funding by carrying our a case assessment entirely free of charge.

-So, if you have been left wondering ‘What is TOLATA?’ and are looking for experienced solicitors to help you, then contact our team for a free consultation.
+So, if you have been left wondering ‘What is TOLATA?’ and are looking for experienced solicitors to help you bring or defend a claim, then contact our team for a free consultation.